Film Career Finder

 Career Description

-Production Designers are in charge of the visual look and feel of a production.
-They design the movie, TV show, or commercial’s overall concept to reflect the story’s location, time period, and emotional tone.
+Production Designers are in charge of the visual look and feel of a production, which includes bringing the story world to life.
+They design and style the movie, TV show, or commercial’s overall visual look to reflect the story’s location, time period, and emotional tone.

 A Production Designer’s work takes place in the pre-production and principal photography stages of the filmmaking process, meaning that they should be hired once a project is given the green light to go into production.